PgBiel/elembic/docs/book/src/elements/creating.md

 #part(fill: blue)
 ```

-Note that omitting `default: red` would have caused an error, as Elemmic cannot infer a default value for the color type.
+Note that omitting `default: red` would have caused an error, as Elembic cannot infer a default value for the color type.

 However, that isn't a problem if, say, we add a **required** field with `required: true`.
 These fields do not need a default.